Units and commands of the Schutzstaffel: Main office commands

 Below the level of Department heads existed a plethora of administrative and bureaucratic titles to indicate positions as Assistant Department Heads, staff officers, and other clerical duties within the various main offices.

 Security police commands

 The offices of the Gestapo in major towns and cities were known as "Stapo-Leitstellen".
 Smaller towns and some villages maintained smaller Gestapo offices known simply as "Stapostellen".
 The Sicherheitsdienst was organized in a different manner, grouped in SD-Abschnitte with smaller SD-Unterabschnitte commands (SD districts and sub-districts).
-Both the Gestapo, SD, and the similarly organized Kriminalpolizei were overseen by an SS Police official known as Inspektor des Sicherheitspolizei und SD.
-In occupied territories, this commander was known by the alternate title Befehlshaber.
+Both the Gestapo, SD, and the similarly organized Kriminalpolizei were overseen by an SS Police official known as Inspekteur der Sicherheitspolizei und des SD.
+In occupied territories, this commander was known by the alternate title Befehlshaber der Sicherheitspolizei und des SD.

 Death's Head commands

 The Totenkopfverbände maintained a hierarchy of Nazi concentration camp titles, in the following order: